stundenblume/platypus_doc/docs/source/jetson/peripheral/network.rst

     restrict ::1
     restrict 192.168.2.1

-where 192.168.2.1 is the IP address of the client.
+where ``192.168.2.1`` is the IP address of the client machine.
 In order to allow computers from the network to request the time and broadcast the current time, add the following lines:

 .. code-block:: bash